 - The ability to access parametric and historical modeling data in perpetuity.

-- Level of metadata required to drive downstream processes.
+- The level of metadata required to drive downstream processes.

 Latest posts by Kelly Obbie (see all)